davedx/aerine/README.md

 * Provide a complete out of the box solution (full stack, vertically integrated)
 * Continue the great tradition of convention over configuration

+### Warning

+This framework is currently entirely open to SQL injection, DOS, and XSS attacks.
+Don't use it except for testing yet!

+### FAQ

 Q. Is it ready yet?

 A. Not yet